miti997/just-sugar/README.md

   await __JUST_SUGAR__.init()
 ```

+### 4. Run node server.js to start the built in server for Just sugar
-### 4. Create your layouts and pages and have fun.
+### 5. Create your layouts and pages and have fun.

 ## Want to learn more?
 Go [here](https://github.com/miti997/just-sugar-documentation)